Halal investing in Canada

 Halal investing ethics include:

-The principles are subject to nuanced interpretation.
 Not all Islamic scholars agree on the specifics, making it difficult to construct a DIY halal portfolio.
 Instead, many Muslims rely on large, independent organizations advised by Islamic scholars who review companies and investments to ensure they are in line with Sharia.

 The pros and cons of halal investing